Joe Burrow Player Prop Bets for the NFL Playoffs | Cincinnati vs. Kansas City 1/30/2022

 Matchup vs. Kansas City

-- In one matchup against the Chiefs, Burrow recorded 446 passing yards, 156.5 yards higher than his over/under for Sunday.
+- In one matchup against the Chiefs, Burrow threw for 446 passing yards, 159.5 yards higher than his over/under in Sunday's game.

-- Burrow threw multiple touchdown passes in that game against the Chiefs.

 Recent Performances